hakosaj/PygameAI/README.md

 Just a fun run, creating some basic (retro) games and intelligent agents to play them.
 Will be creating all of the AI-side from scratch.

-Pygame is used as the game environment
+Pygame is used in creating the game environment.
+Tensorflow, PyTorch and SKLearn not allowed!

+Going to do these games... (tentative):
+  -Flappy bird
+  -Minesweeper
+  -Breakout
+  -Snake

+...using these kinds of agents (tentative):
+  -Genetic algorithm
+  -ANN with backpropagation
+  -Q-learning
+  -NEAT

 ## Getting Started